GabeScott/standard-works-vault/General Conference/2015 October - The Joy of Living a Christ-Centered Life.md

 # The Joy of Living a Christ-Centered Life

-*By Richard J. Maynes - Of the Presidency of the Seventy*
+By Elder Richard J. Maynes - *Of the Presidency of the Seventy*

 *Given in the October session of the 2015 General Conference*

+>*Our lives must be centered with exactness in Christ if we are to find true joy and peace in this life.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2015/10/the-joy-of-living-a-christ-centered-life?lang=eng)